INFORMATIVE LINKS

 Where information equals hope.
 Directory of organizations that offer financial assistance to people affected by cancer.

-Marc Cuban Cost Plus Drug Company cuts out the middlemen to offer hundreds of common (and often life saving) drugs at understandable prices.
+Mark Cuban Cost Plus Drug Company cuts out the middlemen to offer hundreds of common (and often life saving) drugs at lower prices.

 The Patient Advocate Foundation’s Co-Pay Relief Program is for insured individuals and provides assistance with co-payment, co-insurance and deductible expenses related to pharmaceutical treatments and/or medications that are prescribed for your diagnosis to eligible individuals.

-The Leukemia Research Foundation’s Patient Grant Program offers a one-time grant to eligible leukemia patients living in Illinois or within 100 miles of Chicago.
+The Leukemia Research Foundation Patient Grant Program is intended to assist patients and their families by easing the financial burden so they can focus on their health and treatment.
+Their Patient Grant Program offers a one-time grant to eligible leukemia patients living in Illinois or within 100 miles of Chicago.

 Financial assistance for cancer-related costs and co-pays, and professional oncology social workers can help you find additional resources.